dmac/fezzik/README.md

 ### host_task

 The `host_task` method is similar to Rake's `task` in functionality, but has a slightly different API due to its additional options.
-A host task is defined with a name and three (optional) options: `:args`, `:deps`, and `:roles`. `:args` and `:deps` correspond to Rake's task arguments and task dependencies, and `:roles` is a Fezzik-specific option explained later.
+A host task is defined with a name some (optional) options.
+The three primary ones are `:args`, `:deps`, and `:roles`. `:args` and `:deps` correspond to Rake's task arguments and task dependencies, and `:roles` is a Fezzik-specific option explained later.
+There are also three additional options which control how host tasks run concurrently:

+- `:num_threads`: the number of threads used to run this task in parallel; defaults to 10.
+- `:serial`: whether to process the command for each connection one at a time; defaults to false
+- `:batch_by`: if set, group the connections into batches of no more than this value

 A Rake task that looks like this: